Tuesday, 23 July 2024

 TEASER ON OPERATION MAP

-My group has access to a Google Map with all the operations that are available to their Cell.
+My player group has access to a Google Map with all the operations that are available to their Cell.
 This is the intro they had for STOP REPO:

 STOP REPO